 Closed Rhinoplasty

 Closed rhinoplasty involves making incisions inside the nostrils and, therefore, leaves no visible scarring.
-This technique is often used for patients who want subtle adjustments, such as minor nasal tip or bridge reshaping.
+This technique is often used for rhinoplasty patients who want subtle adjustments, such as minor nasal tip or bridge reshaping.

 One of the greatest benefits of closed rhinoplasty is the shorter recovery time.
 Because the incisions are internal, patients usually experience less swelling and a faster healing process compared to open rhinoplasty.

 This procedure is best for individuals who are looking for smaller, less invasive changes.
-The closed rhinoplasty allows surgeons to make precise adjustments while minimizing any disruption to the surrounding tissue, giving patients a more comfortable recovery experience.
-If you’re looking into the different types of rhinoplasty options available, this technique is perfect for anyone who wants refined changes without undergoing extensive surgery.
+The closed rhinoplasty allows rhinoplasty surgeons to make precise adjustments while minimizing any disruption to the surrounding tissue, giving patients a more comfortable recovery experience.

 Revision Rhinoplasty